Things a Woman Never Wants to Hear on the First Few Dates

 Why?
 So that you can take advantage of her first chance you get?
 Unless you are the creep she quite possibly now thinks you are (in which case she will no longer be drinking with you), do not ask that.

 “Are you going to eat all that?
-I’m so glad you’re not one of those girls that eats like a bird!”
+I’m so glad you’re not one of those girls who eat like a bird!”

-Nope, she’s not a bird eater.
+Nope, she’s not a bird eater, unless you count chicken or turkey.
 She does not eat like one either, but your implication that she is eating too much is definitely noticed.
-Oh, if you really mean that you are glad she is not nibbling at her food, she is still self conscious enough to possibly start.
-If she is nibbling at pebble-sized seeds now, you know why.
+Oh, if you really mean that you are glad she is not nibbling at her food, forget about watching her eat anything else.
+She is still too self-conscious to eat now.
+On the other hand, if she is nibbling at pebble-sized seeds now, you know why.

 “Do you know how many calories are in that?”